 Doctors have used surgical clamps for decades.
 They stop blood flow during surgery, but they can cause complications.
 A patient’s legs can usually tolerate clamps easily, Dr. Tillman says.
 But clamps on major arteries, like the aorta, often result in complications because of the loss of blood flow.

 Dr. Tillman, an accomplished researcher and surgeon, had designed a retrievable rescue stent graft to overcome complications and prevent the need for clamps.
-His stent can be inserted minimally invasively through a catheter and deployed in the artery.
-This allows a surgeon to repair the vessel around the stent without actually stopping blood flow.
+His stent can be inserted in a minimally invasive way through a catheter and then deployed in the artery.
+This allows a surgeon to repair the vessel around the stent without stopping blood flow.
 At the end of surgery, the surgeon can remove the stent as simply as it was inserted.

 Bryan Tillman, MD, PhD, works on the retrievable rescue stent in his lab.